 About Nephros, Inc.

-- Dialysis Centers – Water/Bicarbonate: Treatment of both water and bicarbonate for the production of ultrapure dialysate
+- Dialysis Centers – Water/Bicarbonate: Filtration of water or bicarbonate concentrate used in hemodialysis devices

 - Dialysis Centers – Blood: Clearance of toxins from blood using an alternative method to HD in patients with chronic renal failure

 - Military and Outdoor Recreation: Highly compact, individual water purification devices used by soldiers to produce drinking water in the field